vlkv/reggatad/README.md

 ## About
 Reggatad --- is a service (daemon process) that makes it possible to add/remove/modify `tags` to regular files and search by tags.
 Beside the `tags` there are `fields` (key-value pairs) that are also searchable.
 Reggatad also watches for changes in filesystem and updates tags database correspondingly.
 It stores all tags/fields information in database and provides an API (TCP sockets) for all operations with tags/fields.
 This API uses reggata_client.
+This project is a second try of https://github.com/vlkv/reggata.

 It uses
 - Flexc++ and Bisonc++ to implement query language parsing